-To familiarise the student with the techniques of ancient trade, commerce and law of texation.
+To familiarize the student the techniques of ancient trade, commerce and law of taxation.

-To develop the technique of translation and language skill in Sanskrit among the students.
+To develope the skill of translation and language skill in Sanskrit among the students.

-The system of financial management, accrual of treasury, Agriculture management, animal husbandry, preparation of documents, collection of tolls and settlement of disputs in ancient India.
+The system of financial management, accrual of treasury, Agriculture management, animal husbandry, preparation of documents, collection of tolls and settlement of disputes in ancient India

 Prachinavanijya Ed. by.
-Dr. M. Sivakumaraswamy

-Published by: Bharavi Prakasana, Bangalore.

-Chapters 1,2,3.
-9,11 and 13.
+Dr. M.Sivakumaraswamy Published by Bharavi Prakasana, Bangalore.
+Chapters 1,2,3,9,11 and 13.

-Vartha - P.S.
-Subbramapattar.
+Vartha - by P.S.
+Subbaramapattar.
 Geetha Press Thrissur.